marukatsutech/special_relativity/README.md

 ![image_ch9_fig6-4](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6-4.png)

-Fig. 6-4 xxxxxxx
+Fig. 6-4 Quantized energy

 Furthermore, in R-space theory, mass is considered to be rotation itself, as explained in Chapter 7.
 The reason why there are only three generations is thought to be because there is a limit to the size of the major link (the spring's restoring force) (if the energy exceeds this, space-time cannot withstand it and it is transformed into a different combination of rotations = multiple elementary particles).

 ![image_ch9_fig6-5](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6-5.png)

-Fig. 6-5 xxxxxxx
+Fig. 6-5 Limitation of generations

 ## 7. Weak interactions
 The weak interaction (weak force) appears in radioactive phenomena such as beta decay, where a W-boson is generated when a neutron changes into a proton, and this W-boson decays into an electron and an anti-electron neutrino.